GoogleCloudPlatform/cluster-health-scanner/README.md

 ### 3.4 Cleanup

-After deploying and running CHS, users may wish to clean up the installation.
+After deploying and running CHS, users should ensure that the installation is fully cleaned up.
+This will prevent any potential issues of lingering configurations, jobs, or other resources.

 #### Uninstalling Health Runner Helm Release